Cultural competence: Immigrants and international students

 A salient issue, especially for people living in countries other than their native country, is the issue of which culture they should follow: their native culture or the one in their new surroundings.

 International students also face this issue: they have a choice of modifying their cultural boundaries and adapting to the culture around them or holding on to their native culture and surrounding themselves with people from their own country.
 The students who decide to hold on to their native culture are those who experience the most problems in their university life and who encounter frequent culture shocks.
 But international students who adapt themselves to the culture surrounding them (and who interact more with domestic students) will increase their knowledge of the domestic culture, which may help them to "blend in" more.
 In the article it stated, "Segmented assimilation theorists argue that students from less affluent and racial and ethnic minority immigrant families face a number of educational hurdles and barriers that often stem from racial, ethnic, and gender biases and discrimination embedded within the U.S. public school system".
 Such individuals may be said to have adopted bicultural identities.

+Cultural competency training for teachers has been explored in how educators support their immigrant and international students.
+Research has found that teachers who participate in multicultural teachings demonstrate changes in attitudes and classroom practices, including increased engagement with students and their families, which in turn strengthened student and teacher interactions and incorporated race and diversity into the classroom discussions.
+This research continues to inform multicultural teacher education.